guptachandan340/cwtrpc/README.md

 *	Configurable HTTP cache control

-The following example demonstrates how easy it is to provide services, that are configured as beans in a Spring XML application context, as a GWT based remote services.
+The following example demonstrates how easy it is to provide services, that are configured as beans in a Spring XML application context, as GWT based remote services.

 	@RemoteServiceRelativePath("hello.service")